EkaterinaSmirnova2005/litterscanner/README.md

 # litterscanner
- This is the project where we can the QR code
+ This is the project where we can scan the QR code